Pix4D/ntrip-catalog/README.md

 some user details (rover position, country, ...) and the best known data available for the service provider being used.
 It is intended to be a curated community effort that compiles as much global information as possible to reduce the number of times a user has to make a manual CRS selection, therefore reducing the chances of introducing errors that can have very costly consequences.
-At the core of the catalog there's a JSON schema that has been designed to cover as many cases as possible, reducing the amount of information that needs to be included in the database while still ensuring complete coverage of the different scenarios that can arise when using a particular NTRIP service provider.
+At the core of the catalog there's a JSON schema that has been designed to cover as many cases as possible, reducing the amount of information that needs to be included in the database, while still ensuring complete coverage of the different scenarios that can arise when using a particular NTRIP service provider.

 ## License
 This data is distributed as [CC0](https://creativecommons.org/public-domain/cc0/).